johnlbellamy/AZRetailDWH/README.md

 # Get Files and Restore OLTP database
 1) Download and unzip files.
-2) Download OLTP .bak file from (Copy and paste in browser): https://drive.google.com/file/d/1EucT4QoOGL6RZJSNyC3v9DvBnM5HrRZ2/view?usp=sharing
-Unzip this file and place in the backup directory of your server.
+2) Download OLTP .bak file from: https://drive.google.com/file/d/1EucT4QoOGL6RZJSNyC3v9DvBnM5HrRZ2/view?usp=sharing Unzip this file and place in the backup directory of your server.
 Then click on the root folder in the database and select "Restore Database from Backup".
 DO NOT CHANGE THE NAME OF THIS DATABASE.

 # Create warehouse and stage databases